 the tensions of bringing theoretically-informed qualitative research into positivist, health research settings;

-the challenges of maintaining rigour and integrity as a critical qualitative researcher while also meeting health research’s structural demands, for instance funding and publication criteria;
+the challenges of maintaining rigor and integrity as a critical qualitative researcher while also meeting health research’s structural demands, for instance, funding and publication criteria;

 the personal (and therefore sensitive) reality of different epistemological standpoints, and the concomitant relational/interpersonal tensions these bring; and,

 the idea that “Everything is Data!”
 (Joan Eakin) and its associated ethical and methodological challenges.

 The links to a video recording of each presentation can be found here:

 Professor Pauli Gardner – https://vimeo.com/247497904

 With thanks to our international scientific committee:

 Co-Chairs: Susan Law – DIPEx Canada, Trillium Health Partners-Institute for Better Health, and University of Toronto